Ahmose, son of Ebana: Family

-Ahmose was born in the city of Nekheb, the modern El Kab.
+Life

+Reign of Seqenenre

 During the war to expel the Hyksos from Egypt, in the reign of Seqenenre Tao, his father enlisted in the navy.

+Reign of Ahmose I

 After the deaths of Tao and his son Kamose, Ahmose began to serve as a soldier under Pharaoh Ahmose I. He participated in the battle of Avaris (the Hyksos capital in the Delta), where he killed two Hyksos and was awarded the "gold of valor" twice.
 Ahmose was awarded slaves and other spoils by the pharaoh after Avaris was sacked.

 Ahmose also participated in the three-year siege of Sharuhen in southern Canaan for which he was rewarded.
 He followed his king to Nubia, where they put down three rebellions.

+Reign of Amenhotep I

 Under Amenhotep I, he fought against the Nubians and was given gold and slaves for his bravery.

+Reign of Thutmose I

 During the reign of Thutmose I, Ahmose participated in a naval campaign against Nubian tribes in the Nile valley and was appointed admiral.
 He also followed Thutmose on a campaign against Naharin all the way to the Euphrates River.